bmcorser/_bmcorser.github.io/blog/2015/02/22/lm-graphs.rst

 ################################
 |

-Doing the library dance with to draw graphs of what’s going on inside the box whilst writing as little of my own code as possible.
+Doing the library dance to draw graphs of what’s going on inside the box whilst writing as little of my own code as possible.

 .. figure:: /assets/images/lm-graphs.png
             :class: full